Big bet a bust in bid to allow sports gambling in California

 More than 30 other states allow sports betting, but gambling in California is currently limited to Native American casinos, horse tracks, card rooms and the state lottery.

-Proponents of the two initiatives proposed different ways to offer sports gambling and each touted other benefits they said would come to the state if their measure was approved.
+Tribes who opposed Proposition 27, the mobile and online gambling measure, said voters didn't want a massive expansion of gambling, they thought it would be easier to become addicted and feared children would place bets on devices.

+“Our internal polling has been clear and consistent for years: California voters do not support online sports betting,” said Anthony Roberts, tribal chairman of the Yocha Dehe Wintun Nation.
+“Voters have real and significant concerns about turning every cellphone, laptop and tablet into a gambling device, the resulting addiction and exposure to children.”

-Proposition 26 would allow casinos and the state's four horse tracks to offer sports betting in person.
-The initiative bankrolled by a coalition of tribes would also allow roulette and dice games at casinos.
+Opponents of Proposition 26, which would have allowed casinos and the state’s four horse tracks to offer sports betting in person, said voters did not want to enrich wealthy tribes who would get a virtual monopoly on gambling and also be able to offer roulette and dice games at their gaming operations.

+“Prop.
+26 was not just a sports betting measure but a massive expansion of gambling by five wealthy tribes that included a poison pill aimed at taking market share away from highly regulated cardrooms that provide millions of dollars in tax revenue to communities and tens of thousands of jobs," the No on Proposition 26 Campaign said in a statement.

+That group was funded largely by cardrooms that stood the most to lose if the measure passed.
+They said the so-called “poison pill” would allow tribes to sue competitors such as cardrooms.

-A 10% tax would help pay for enforcement of gambling laws and programs to help gambling addicts.
+The casino and race track measure was bankrolled by a coalition of tribes who said a 10% tax would have helped pay for enforcement of gambling laws and programs to help gambling addicts.

-Proposition 27 would would allow online and mobile sports betting for adults.
-Large gaming companies would have to partner with a tribe involved in gambling or tribes could enter the market on their own.

-The initiative was being promoted for the funding it promised to funnel through tax revenues to help the homeless, the mentally ill and and poorer tribes that haven't been enriched by casinos.
+They promised to funnel tax revenues to help the homeless, the mentally ill and and poorer tribes that haven't been enriched by casinos.

 The nonpartisan Legislative Analyst’s Office found both initiatives would increase state revenues but it was unclear by how much.
 Proposition 26 could bring in tens of millions of dollars while Proposition 27 could bring in hundreds of millions, the office said.

-Note: This story has been updated to correct the amount raised in competing efforts to expand gambling.
-It was about $460 million, not $600 million, with final contributions still being tallied.